satyaborg/satyaborg.github.io/_posts/2022-10-12-research-clustering.md

 So, let's briefly define our goals below:
 - We need to obtain a relevant dataset of papers and concatenate their `title` +  `abstract`, which will serve as our corpus (of size `N`)
-- For paper discovery (à la BERTopic):
+- For topic/cluster discovery (à la BERTopic):
-    - Use a pre-trained language model (for faster inference: MiniLM or `all-MiniLM-L6-v2` with SentenceTransformers [5]) to embed documents into a `N x M` dimensional vector
+    - Use a pre-trained language model (for faster inference: MiniLM or `all-MiniLM-L6-v2` with SentenceTransformers [5]) to embed documents into a `N x M` dimensional matrix
     - Use UMAP [6] to obtain a low-dimensional projection, and
     - HDSCAN [7] for clustering